iiedii/fast-image-downloader/README.md

 **[ImageRecordRange]**

 Say you need to download 1 million images, you want to split the task by 100,000 URLs for each downloading process.
 The *ImageRecordRange* for the first process is 1-100000; second process is 100001-200000; and so on.
-You may start 5-10 downloading processes altogether, depending on your network speed.
+You may start 5-9 download processes altogether, depending on your network speed.

 **[ConcurrentThreads]**